Need a dynamic, expert speaker for your event?

 David is interested in how networks and open systems are transforming the way people, institutions, and cities organize themselves as well as how we will manage this transition.
 A resident of Vancouver, British Columbia, David completed a bachelor of arts in history at Queen’s University and a master’s of international relations at Oxford.

-Steven Pedigo serves as the Director of Research and Communities for the Creative Class Group, a global think tank comprised of leading researchers, academics and strategists.
-In this role, he provides cutting-edge analysis of global economic and demographic trends to Fortune 100 companies and major media outlets.
-Steven collaborates with expert researchers to develop consumer and innovation measurements for clients such as BMW, FedEX, IBM, Dewar’s, Fast Company and Kiplinger’s Magazine.
+Steven Pedigo serves as the director of research for the Creative Class Group, a global think tank comprised of leading researchers, academics and strategists.
+In this role, he provides cutting-edge analysis of economic and demographic trends for communities, Fortune 500 companies and major media outlets across the globe.
+Steven has managed a team of expert researchers to provide business intelligence for an array of clients such as Pinewood Studios, Zappos.com, Le Meridien Hotels, Emaar Canada and Kiplinger’s Magazine.

 Steven is also responsible for managing the Creative Class Leadership Program, a worldwide community engagement program.
 He has successfully launched these programs in numerous U.S. and international communities from El Paso, TX; to Vancouver, BC, and Noosa, Australia.

-Steven started his career in economic development as the Director of Research for the Greater Washington Initiative (GWI), a regional marketing organization for the Washington, D.C. metropolitan area.
-As researcher and writer, Steven’s work has been featured in such publications as The Washington Post, The New York Times, and The Dallas Morning News.
+Before GPI, Steven started his career in economic development as the director of research for the Greater Washington Initiative (GWI), a regional marketing organization for the Washington, D.C. metropolitan area.
+He was responsible for region’s comprehensive human capital assessment, which was profiled extensively in The Washington Post and utilized by area universities and community colleges to forecast future course needs.
+As researcher and writer, Steven’s work has been featured in such publications as The New York Times, The Washington Post and The Dallas Morning News.

 Steven holds a bachelor’s degree from the University of Texas at Austin and graduate degrees from the H. John Heinz III School for Public Policy and Management at Carnegie Mellon University and the University of Illinois at Urbana-Champaign.